CANTINO MAP, 1502, THE EARLIEST SURVIVING MAP OF PORTUGUESE EXPANSION

 The 1 million strong nation secured a world empire for the next 500 years, one that ended with the return of Macau to the People's Republic of China in 1999.
 But the political empire was survived by the cultural empire, one that still exists today, crystallized around the 240 million speakers of Portuguese around the world and the many monuments and remains scattered around the world, testifying to the extreme diversity of the mix generated from the encounter of Portuguese culture with the cultures of the world.

-The final goal is to have a memoir of the Portuguese heritage in the world to serve for purposes of conservation, historical reference and research.
-It should also serve to make Portugality a factor of pride and joy for all peoples who contacted and shared cultural links with and by mediation of the Portuguese during the course of history and an incentive for young people to learn more about our common heritage.
+Initially, this webpage served as a repository of information about the built heritage still existing today all over the world, which testifies to the presence of the Portuguese and their influence in architecture, art, religion and civil organization.
+Here, organized by geographies, in the last 3 years, I inserted files with detailed locations of many places where the heritage built by the Portuguese can still be found and resources as to the history, pictures and drawings of each one.
+The final goal was to have a memoir of the Portuguese built heritage in the world to serve for purposes of conservation, historical reference and research.
+It would also serve to make Portugality a factor of pride and joy for all peoples who contacted and shared cultural links with the Portuguese in the course of history and an incentive to learn more about our common heritage.

 António Rocha Graça